 \section{Proving validity of permutation tests}

 We next turn to building a theoretical understanding of permutation tests, within the framework of exchangeability.
-While the intuition behind permutation tests is very natural, here we will dive into the details that underlie their validity so that we can build a strong foundation for more complex theoretical results that will arise later on.
+While the intuition behind permutation tests is very natural, here we will dive into the details that underlie their validity.
 The proofs of Theorem~\ref{thm:perm-test} and Theorem~\ref{thm:perm-test-random} are similar, so we only give the proof of the first.